Spectral Image Tokenizer: Method

 \paragraph{Training} We follow the ViT-VQGAN training protocol and use the same weighting for the L2, perceptual, adversarial, and quantization losses.
-We remove the logit-laplace loss that was shown detrimental in follow-up work~\cite{yu2022scaling}, and we add the entropy loss mentioned before.
+We remove the logit-laplace loss that was shown detrimental in follow-up work~\cite{yu2022scaling}.

 All losses are applied to the spatial domain images reconstructed by the inverse discrete wavelet transform on the decoder output: $\hat{f} = \text{IDWT}(T_{\text{dec}}(\{q_s\}))$.
 We noticed instability during training due to the adversarial loss, which was fixed by applying spectral normalization following~\citet{miyato2018spectral}, which simply divides the discriminator weight matrices by their largest singular value.